September 3, 2019

 Dr Reardon then set out some of the key findings of the AASR 2019.
 First, the African food system is growing extremely quickly.
 “From 1970 until now,” he explained, “the total volume of food in Africa has grown by a factor of 350%.”
 This is on a par with Asia, which is widely perceived as the food system success story.

 And over 25 years, there’s been an 800% increase in the volume of food being moved from rural areas to African cities.
 “Is that a broken value chain?” asked Dr Reardon.

 The report also found a very rapid transformation of the nature of the food system.
 Two-and-a-half decades ago, the urban share of the food economy in Africa was very minor.
 Today, cities account for 60% of all food consumed in Africa, triggering the jump in urban-rural supply chains.

 There has also been a shift away from a subsistence farm economy.
 “Today,” said Dr Reardon, “80% of the total food basket of rural Africa is purchased, which means it’s also coming through supply chains.
 So, private supply chains are feeding 80% of Africa.
 I think that’s really important.”

-Next, panellists responded to these
+Next, panellists responded to these findings and insights.